Chapter 6.67

 j.
 Waste products such as ashes, slag and sludge that have the potential to be released with stormwater discharges.

 C. Responsibility for Administration.
-Responsibility for the administration and implementation of this chapter is delegated to the director of public works.
+Responsibility for the administration and implementation of this chapter is delegated to the director of community development.

 1. Delegation of Powers.
-Whenever a power is granted to or a duty is imposed upon the director of public works by this chapter, that power may be exercised or the duty may be performed by a duly authorized deputy, agent, designee, representative or inspector of the director, unless this chapter expressly provides otherwise.
+Whenever a power is granted to or a duty is imposed upon the director of community development by this chapter, that power may be exercised or the duty may be performed by a duly authorized deputy, agent, designee, representative or inspector of the director of community development, unless this chapter expressly provides otherwise.

 D. Regulatory Consistency.
-The provisions of this chapter shall take precedence over any inconsistent or conflict provisions of this code.
+The provisions of this chapter shall take precedence over any inconsistent or conflicting provisions of this code.

 E. Time Limits.
-Any time limit provided for in the provisions of this chapter may be extended in a manner consistent with federal and state regulations, by mutual written consent of the director of public works and the permittee, applicant, or other affected person, consistent with the NPDES permit.
+Any time limit provided for in the provisions of this chapter may be extended in a manner consistent with federal and state regulations, by mutual written consent of the director of community development and the permittee, applicant, or other affected person, consistent with the NPDES permit.

 F. Severability.
 If any section, subsection, subdivision, paragraph, sentence, clause or phrase in this chapter or any part thereof, is held invalid, or unconstitutional, such decision shall not affect the validity of the chapter as a whole or the remaining section or portions of this chapter or part thereof, other than the section or portion so declared to be unconstitutional or invalid.
 The city council declares that it would have passed each section, subsection, subdivision, paragraph, sentence, clause or phrase of this chapter irrespective of the fact that any one or more sections, subsections, subdivisions, paragraphs, sentences, clauses or phases may be declared invalid or unconstitutional.